Tencent/HunyuanDiT/README.md

 ## 🔥🔥🔥 Hunyuan Assistant

 Welcome to [Hunyuan Assistant](https://hunyuan.tencent.com/bot/chat) to experience our products!
-You can enter the following prompts or other **prompts with the drawing intention words to activate** the hunyuan text2image generation function.
+Simply enter the suggested prompts or any other **creative prompts with the drawing intention words** to activate the hunyuan text2image generation function.
 > 画一只穿着西装的猪
 >
 > draw a pig in a suit